 If your Gas Safe registered engineer identifies an unsafe situation during a gas safety check or service, they’ll follow the Gas Industry Unsafe Situations Procedure (GIUSP).
 Here’s what the procedure involves:

-If a registered engineer has identified a gas related danger in your home, they’ll attach a Danger Do Not Use warning label to the dangerous gas fitting and provide you with a warning notice.
-The warning notice will provide details of the unsafe situation.
-There are two types of unsafe categories:
+If a gas-related danger is identified in your home, your engineer will attach a ‘Danger Do Not Use’ warning label to the relevant appliance or fitting, and they’ll also provide you with a gas warning notice too.
+This notice will contain precise details of the unsafe situation.

-If the Gas Emergency Service Provider has been out to your property as a result of an emergency visit (such as a smell of gas or fumes) and cannot confirm that an appliance is safe, they may also attach a ‘Danger Do Not Use’ warning label to the installation/appliance and issue you with an appropriate warning notice.
+If the ESP visits your property in an emergency and can’t confirm an appliance’s safety, they might also attach a ‘Danger Do Not Use’ warning label and issue a warning notice.

 You’ll be advised not to use the appliance until it’s been checked by a qualified Gas Safe registered engineer, and as the homeowner, it’s down to you to ensure that it’s checked.

 If you have any safety concerns or you’re unsure about the actions being taken by your engineer, please contact us.